samisquires/dig-eg-gaz.github.io/_pages/how-to/tei-xml-instructions.md

 Download the full-function Oxygen XML Editor, which offers a [free 30-day trial](http://www.oxygenxml.com/xml_editor/register.html).

 ## 2. Create an xml file
-Copy and paste [this template](https://raw.githubusercontent.com/dig-eg-gaz/boilerplates/master/empty-issue.xml) into a new document.
+Copy and paste [this template](https://raw.githubusercontent.com/dig-eg-gaz/boilerplates/master/empty-issue.xml) into a new document. **Important**: the new document will have `<?xml version="1.0" encoding="UTF-8"?>` as its first line, and it's also the first line of the template; delete one of them, otherwise your document will be ill-formed.
 Name this document using the date of the issue and an xml extension (YYYY-MM-DD.xml).
 (This document will eventually contain all of the pages of the issue, so it is not necessary to add the page number to the document name.)
 Save this document on your hard drive.

 ## 3. Fill in the header and paste in a page of text
 Enter your name into the template (under `<editor>`), today's date (under `<edition>`, in text and numeric formats), and the issue date (under `<bibl>`, in text and numeric formats).
 Save your file.
 Open a page 3 text file that you've corrected, and copy the contents.
 Return to the xml file and locate the `<div type="page" n="3"> </div>` pair of tags.
 Paste page 3 text in between these tags.
 Atom will immediately tell you that you have many errors and issues.
 Don't fret--we'll address them in the next step.
 Save the file.